To administer MathWorks network licenses, License Administrators may use an options file. This article will explain:

 INCLUDE MATLAB GROUP matlab_users

 In this example, the GROUP called matlab_users has the users: user1, user2, user3, etc. Only the matlab_users group will have access to the MATLAB feature.
+For an example of an options file, you may download the sample Options File attached to this article.

 If instead you wanted to restrict usage to a certain set of computers, you could use the HOST_GROUP option.
 For example: